Damascus Community School: Mission

 The Damascus Community School laid its foundation with the help of Syria's former foreign minister Salah al-Bitar, who was one of the co-founders of the Baath party.
 After much controversy between the school and the Syrian government, Damascus Community School, was finally able to obtain full license from the government.
 However, throughout the decades the school has seen itself become part of a political tug-of-war between the Syrian and American government whenever the relations of the two countries become sour.
-The school is credited with introducing Valentine’s Day to Syria, as well as many other Universal holidays.
 Annual tuition reaches to about US$17,000.
-Current enrollment is about 400 students.

-After an American raid into Syrian territory on October 26, 2008, the Syrian government decided to shut down the Damascus Community School in light of the violation of Syrian international borders and the absence of any official American explanation for the helicopter raid that killed 8 Syrian civilians.

-However, DCS Board of Directors voted to reopen Damascus Community School for 2010–2011 school year, grades PreK–8.
+After an American raid into Syrian territory on October 26, 2008, the Syrian government decided to shut down the Damascus Community School.
+The Americans defended the action as self-defense under Article 51 of the UN Charter, citing their belief that Syria was responsible for providing "sanctuary to terrorists".
+However, DCS Board of Directors voted to reopen Damascus Community School for 2010–2011 school year, grades pre- K through 8.
 Dr. James Leibzeit returned as a director.
 Following the 2011 unrest in Syria the school was shut down on January 22, 2012, and until further notice.

-In accordance with the Damascus Community School’s August 31, 2008, license and with previous enrollment procedures, Damascus Community School will enroll foreign students, Syrian students and students with dual Syrian-other nationality who have previously attended the school.
-Other Syrian students or Syrian students holding dual nationality who wish to enroll at the school will need to contact the Ministry of Education for approval before they are capable to register, as was the previous practice prior to the school’s closure in November 2008.